 Want to take your spreadsheet game even further?
 Now that you’ve imported data from various sources into your Google Sheets spreadsheets, you can easily visualize and share this information using a dashboard.

-The example above contains a variety of visualizations powered by data in a spreadsheet, which updates automatically to show up-to-the-minute data.
+The example above contains a variety of visualizations, which can be powered either by Google Sheets or an Excel spreadsheet, which updates automatically to show up-to-the-minute data.

 Here's how it works